brendt/responsive-images/README.md

 - `publicPath`: the path to render image files.
 Defaults to `./`.
 - `enableCache`: enable or disable image caching.
 Enabling the cache wont' override existing images.
 Defaults to `false`.
 - `optimize`: enable or disable the use of different optimizers (if installed on the system).
 Defaults to `false`.
-- `async`: enable or disable asynchronous image rendering.
-Defaults to `false`.
 - `scaler`: which scaler algorithm to use.
 Defaults to `filesize`.
 Possible options are `filesize` or `width`.
 - `stepModifier`: a percentage (between 0 and 1) which is used to create different image sizes.
 The higher this modifier, the more image variations will be rendered.
 Defaults to `0.8`.
 - `minFileSize`: the minimum image filesize in bytes.
 Defaults to `10000`B (10KB).